 21. Flywheel’s Year in Review Email

-Similar to Meltwater end of the year email, this email from Flywheel tells of what the company had achieved over the past 12 months.
-Not everyone can publish an annual report, but you can always summarize your biggest wins and moments in an email.
+Similar to Meltwater end of the year email, this B2B email from Flywheel tells of what the company had achieved over the past 12 months.
+Not everyone can publish an annual report, but you can always summarize your biggest wins and moments through B2B email marketing.

 22. EyeQuant’s Reintroduction Email

 It’s not uncommon for a B2B company to offer potential clients the ability to test or try out their product or service before committing to a purchase.
 However, after a test run, a potential client (particularly busy professionals) may lose touch with it.
-In this instance, it’s important to stay top-of-mind, and an effective B2B email can help you do just that.
-This email from EyeQuant presents an ideal example of one.
+In this instance, it’s important to stay top-of-mind, and an effective B2B email marketing strategy can help you do just that.
+This B2B email from EyeQuant presents an ideal example of one.

 23. HubSpot’s Upcoming Webinar Email

 One of the best ways to get people to join your webinar is by connecting with them directly, and providing them with details on the value that they would get from attending the webinar.
 An effective B2B email marketing strategy can give you the opportunity to do that.
-In this email example, HubSpot offers a sneak peak into what their audience can expect from their webinar and how useful it would be to them.
+In this B2B email example, HubSpot offers a sneak peak into what their audience can expect from their webinar and how useful it would be to them.

 24. Kissmetrics’ Demo Offer Email

 For B2B buyers, one of the biggest attractions is a demo.
 If your business can offer demos, it’s very likely that your potential customers are interested in having one.
-In this example, Kissmetrics is asking a potential client if they’d be interested in a demo of their solution.
+In this B2B email marketing example, Kissmetrics is asking a potential client if they’d be interested in a demo of their solution.
 They also make the sign-up easy, and set the expectations for the demo right in the content itself.